Financial resolutions for the new year

 Principles of implementation

 The results of financial resolutions are much like the results of fitness resolutions.
 Most people tend to go back to the habits and routines they are used to.
-This shouldn’t really be a surprise to anyone because we are all creatures of habits.
+This shouldn’t really be a surprise to anyone because we are all creatures of habit.
 That’s why most of us watch the same 10 TV channels most of the time despite having 250 choices.
 Or why we wear our favorite outfits over and over despite having a closet full of options.
-Or why we drive to work the same way every day and listen to same radio station and eat at the same menu items at the same restaurants.
+Or why we drive to work the same way every day and listen to some radio station and eat at the same menu items at the same restaurants.

-So here's the challenge.
-Over the next few weeks, I will hopefully share some ideas to help you become better, smarter, richer people.
 Some say knowledge is power but at the end of the day, it’s up to you if you want less debt, more money, more wealth or whatever your financial goal you desire.
 Resolutions are great to create some motivation but challenge yourself to try to change your habits for a lifetime of wealth.

 I was wondering what your opinion is regarding taking equity out of the house you own (or almost own), remortgaging and investing that equity money???